Camtrup/StonkApp/Stonk/README.md

 Using this we are able to get information about every given stock in real-time.
 ### Gson
 Gson is a great Java library that primary use is to convert Java Objects into their JSON representation.
 It also gets used to convert a JSON string to an equivalent Java object.
-### JSON-simple
-JSON-simple is s much simpler version of JSON.
-It uses a Java library library for JSON processing, read and write JSON data and full compliance with JSON specification.
 ### JAVAFX
 JavaFX is a Java library that simplifies the development of Rich Internet Applications (RIA).
 Applications written using this library can be run across different platforms.
 The applications can also be run on various devices such as computers, mobile phones, TVs and tablets.
 ### Spring Boot
 Spring Boot is an open source, micro-service-based Java network.
 The Spring Boot framework creates a completely production-ready environment that is fully configurable using the pre-built code in the code base.
 The Microservice architecture provides developers with a full-featured application, including embedded application servers.

-### Jlink
-Jlink is a tool that generates a custom Java runtime image that has only the platform modules that are required for an application.
 ### SpotBugs, CheckStyle and JaCoCo
 - Spotbugs has helped with finding unused codes and errors or bugs we were not able to find ourselves.